Octagon-simon/coding-blocks/README.txt

 = How does the plugin work? =
 Install it, head over to Insert tab and add a new title for the code snippet, select a language for the snippet, type in the code in the code box, click on preview and if you are okay with it, click on save to save your snippet.

+== Screenshots ==

+1. This is the Screenshot of the Insert Page, where you can add a New Code Snippet, preview it and save it when you're done.
+2. This is the Screenshot of the Configuration Page, where you can copy the shortcode to your Code snippet, Modify the code snippet (Change the code, activate or de-activate it) or Delete the Code snippet.
+3. This is the Screenshot of the Code snippet in a Wordpress Post.
+4. This is another Screenshot of the Code snippet in a Wordpress Post.

+== Changelog ==

+= 1.0 =
+1. It supports just 6 Languages.
+2. It has Just one default theme which is Sunburst Google prettify + night glory.
+3. A brief description of your code snippet is attached at the header section.
+4. A copy button is attached to each of your code snippet.

+Here's a link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].
+Titles are optional, naturally.

+`<?php code(); // goes in backticks ?>`